Nike’s Generic Competitive Strategies & Growth Strategies

 Nike generic competitive strategies, intensive growth strategy, strategic objectives, sporting goods business case study and analysis

 A pair of Nike Blazers shoes, Italian version.
-Nike Inc.’s generic strategies (based on Porter’s model) support global competitive advantage, while the company’s intensive growth strategies (based on the Ansoff matrix) enable business development in the sporting goods industry.
+Nike Inc.’s generic strategies (Porter’s model) support global competitive advantages, while the company’s intensive growth strategies (Ansoff matrix) enable business development in the sporting goods industry.
 (Photo: Public Domain)

-Nike Inc.’s international success builds on the company’s generic strategies for competitive advantage, and intensive growth strategies.
-These strategies account for competitors, such as Under Amour, Adidas, New Balance, Puma, and ASICS.
-Competing businesses also have their own generic competitive strategies and intensive growth strategies in response to the sporting goods industry environment.
-Nike’s corporate mission statement and corporate vision statement serve as basis for the company’s generic strategies, intensive growth strategies, and related competitive advantages.
-The outcomes of these strategies relate to the entire business organization and the performance of other firms in the market for footwear, apparel, and equipment.
-For instance, Nike’s organizational culture or corporate culture affects human resource support for competitive advantages and strategic implementation.
-Strategic outcomes can reinforce the cultural characteristics of the sporting goods business.
+Nike Inc.’s international success builds on generic competitive strategies and intensive growth strategies that account for competitors, such as Under Amour, Adidas, New Balance, Puma, and ASICS.
+Competing businesses have their own generic competitive strategies and intensive growth strategies in response to the sporting goods industry environment.
+Nike’s mission and vision define the company’s generic strategies, intensive growth strategies, and competitive advantages.
+The outcomes of these strategies depend on the business organization and other firms in the market for footwear, apparel, and equipment.
+Nike’s work culture (business culture) affects human resource support for competitive advantages and strategic implementation.
 Moreover, Nike’s operations management influences productivity and effectiveness in implementing generic competitive strategies and intensive growth strategies.

 Nike Inc. uses a combination of generic strategies for its competitive advantages.
 The situation of the athletic footwear and apparel industry and the diversity of regional markets support such a combination.
 These generic strategies are linked to the sporting goods company’s intensive growth strategies.
 The following are the generic competitive strategies of Nike Inc.: